artivis/artivis.github.io/content/post/2020/dotfiles.md

 Of course this post is only a quick overview of a given dotfiles manager.
-I won't detail here all of its options and features and let discover them for yourself in its [wiki][homeshick-wiki].
+I won't detail here all of its options and features and let you discover them for yourself in its [wiki][homeshick-wiki].
-As mentioned previously many dotfiles managers rely on a git repository and the same layout as `homeshick` so you can get started with it and later move to another one which better fits you needs.
+As mentioned previously many dotfiles managers rely on a git repository and the same layout as `homeshick` so you can get started with it and later move to another one which better fits your needs.

-At this point you may be wondering if this it really worth it given that you probably install a fresh distro every 2 years or so and completely change hardware even less frequently.
+At this point you may be wondering if this is really worth it given that you probably install a fresh distro every 2 years or so and completely change hardware even less frequently.
 Well, fellow developer, aren't you using containers?
-If not, you definitely should consider it and check [this other post][LXD-post] were I detail development workflow for [ROS][ROS] in [LXD][LXC].
+If not, you definitely should consider it and check [this other post][LXD-post] where I detail a development workflow for [ROS][ROS] in [LXD][LXC].

 # Disposable tiny home

-If you are like me, trying your best to keep a tidy laptop while messing around with plenty of different software toys, then you may have had one of this day during which you spawn several containers.
+If you are like me, trying your best to keep a tidy laptop while messing around with plenty of different software toys, then you may have had one of these days during which you spawn several containers.
 Containers in which we don't have our sweet bash aliases;
 on our very own machine!
 But thanks to `homeshick` we can now start up a fresh